 When looking for a tripod, look for one that will allow you to get ultra-smooth pans and tilts, and a quick-release plate for easily attaching the camera.

 For those who want to go handheld with shots on a smartphone, and want little extra stabilization, using a non-mechanical grip like a smartphone video rig can make a huge difference to your smartphone filmmaking.

 They improve the grip on the smartphone, improves stability, make it easier to use extra equipment such as lens attachments, flash, and video lighting, and adds extra protection against drops and stumps.

-How it works is these types of gimbals are powered by three brushless motors to keep the camera level on all axes as the cinematographer/camera operator moves the smartphone camera.
+These gimbals work by using three brushless motors to keep the camera level on all axes while the cinematographer/camera operator moves the smartphone camera.
 As a result, every shot in your footage will have a seamless look.